Hexalith/Hexalith.Contacts/src/Domain/Hexalith.Projects.Events/README.md

-# Contact Events
+# Project Events
-This project contains the business logic events for the Contact application.
+This project contains the business logic events for the Project application.